Sexuality in China: Market reform and opening-up policy

 The denial of the ideals of the Cultural Revolution, during which sex was used as a political tool to control people, is an influential factor in making changes in Chinese society.
 During the Cultural Revolution, individual sexual preferences were supposed to give way to lofty revolutionary ideals.
 Extramarital affairs were portrayed as a degenerate lifestyle, and consensual pre-marital sex was immoral.
 Homosexuality was illegal and would be punished under the statutes for hooliganism.
-A person had to be sexually well-behaved in order to get a promotion or advance in his or her career.
+A person had to be sexually well-behaved in order to get a promotion or advance in their career.

 Reforms in the area of sexuality show a lessening amount of government control over individuals' private life.
 Many sex-related issues and personal lifestyles are no longer relegated to the field of politics and thus exempt from severe legal punishment or moral condemnation.
 Sex has been returned to the personal sphere under the domain of self-management.
 These changes can be seen in the weakened interference and control of the government in sex-related areas, strengthened sexual resources in the open market, a diversity of sexual lifestyles, and a strong appeal for sexual rights as human rights.

 For instance, the government's control of personal lives has gradually retreated since the passing of the new marriage registration principles in October 2003, which again simplified the processes of marriage and divorce.
 The committed parties no longer need certification or confirmation from their place of work or the local Resident Committee to get married or divorced.
 The pre-marital physical, which among other things once contained an indication of the woman's virginity, is no longer obligatory.
 The new principles reflect a greater respect for human rights, a protection of marital freedom, and a change in the governmental function with regards to sexual issues.

 At the same time, some major social policies have also played an important part.
 For example, the side effect of the family planning policy is to promote a separation of sexual behavior from reproductive purposes.
 If a couple can give birth to one child only, sexual behavior is no longer solely practiced to produce babies but also for pleasure.
 Changes in the legal code have reflected this while also publicly acknowledging sex as a pursuit of happiness.